shontelleQA/qa-end-to-end/01-live-app-testing/OrangeHRM_EmployeeFlow/01_test_plan/Test_Plan.md

 ## 📌 Project Overview

-This test plan covers functional testing of the **Employee Flow** in the OrangeHRM demo application.
-The goal is to validate that users can log in, add a new employee, and verify employee details through the admin panel.
-Testing includes UI validation, functional flow, and basic error handling.
+This test plan defines the QA approach for validating the Employee Flow in the OrangeHRM demo application.
+The objective was to ensure that critical HR workflows (login, employee creation, and record verification) function reliably in a realistic admin scenario.
+Testing combined functional UI validation, form validation, and exploratory checks to uncover edge cases.

 ---

 ## 🎯 Objectives

-- Verify that login functionality works for Admin users
+- Validate Admin login/logout flows across Chrome and Firefox.
-- Ensure new employee creation is successful with required details
+- Ensure new employee creation succeeds with required details.
-- Confirm added employee appears in the employee list
+- Confirm that newly added employees appear in the admin employee list.
-- Validate field-level and form-level error messages
+- Verify field-level and form-level error handling for invalid data.
-- Confirm logout functionality
+- Capture defects with supporting screenshots and traceability to cases.

 ---